-Prerequisite: Admission to Teacher Education.
+Prerequisite: Admission to the Educator Preparation Program.
+Students must complete a background check.
 Offered: F; S.

 EDUC 427 - Music Methods in the Secondary School (2)

 This is a music methods course designed for the secondary school level.
 This course covers music education theories of learning and development, methods, materials, curricula, philosophy, lesson planning, assessment strategies and procedures, financial management, use of technology, classroom management and techniques and strategies for teaching music.
 Directed laboratory experiences in the public schools are included.
 Classroom observations required.